 Following the irrigation price path announced in 2012, irrigators raised concerns about the long term sustainability of SunWater’s eight channel irrigation schemes.
 In response to these concerns the Government committed to investigating the possibility of the schemes transitioning to local management arrangements (LMA).

 In June 2014, interim boards established for each scheme submitted business proposals to the government to transfer ownership and operation of the infrastructure to scheme customers.
-In September 2015 the government decided that local management in Emerald, Eton, St George and Theodore, where financial viability and strong customer commitment to local ownership had been demonstrated, should proceed (Transition schemes).
-It further decided that support should be provided to Bundaberg, the Burdekin-Haughton, Mareeba-Dimbulah and the Lower Mary to continue to investigate the potential for transition to local management (Investigation schemes).
+In September 2015 the government decided that local management in Emerald, Eton, St George and Theodore, where both financial viability and strong customer commitment to local ownership had been demonstrated, should proceed (Transition schemes).
+It further decided Bundaberg, the Burdekin-Haughton, Mareeba-Dimbulah and the Lower Mary should continue to investigate the potential for transition to local management (Investigation schemes).

 Separate companies for each of the four Transition schemes have been established, with the purpose of negotiating with government on the terms of transition to local management.
-These are companies are currently owned by government, with the company boards representing the interest of local irrigators.
-The intention is that these will transfer over to customer-ownership if and when LMA proceeds.
+These companies were currently owned by government, with the company boards representing the interest of local irrigators.
+These companies were transferred to customer-ownership if LMA proceeded.